adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Socialism

 It signifies the commitment of the Indian state to build a socialist society through the establishment of an egalitarian social, economic and political order.
 It implies the creation of a society where there is no exploitation, and the nation's wealth is distributed equally among all its citizens.
 However, it is important to note that India follows a mixed economy, which means that while there are private enterprises, the state also plays an active role in the economic development of the country.
-Added to the preamble via the 44th amendment.
+Added to the preamble via the 44th Amendment.

 ### Secularism